EETChallenge/3et_challenge_2025/README.md

 Note: If you trained your model with mlflow, the checkpoint should be saved in mlruns folder.
 You can find `CHECKPOINT_PATH` in the `MLflow UI` under `Artifacts` section.

 2. Submit your results:
 - Running `test.py` will generate a `submission.csv` file under the root directory.
-It contains two columns 'x' and 'y'
+It contains three columns: 'row_id' 'x' and 'y'.
 - Your Kaggle submission will be evaluated on Average Euclidean Distance
 - For each prediction, the Euclidean distance is computed as: `sqrt((x_true - x_pred)^2 + (y_true - y_pred)^2)`
 - The final score is the average of all these distances
 - Note that x should be in range [0, 80] and y in range [0, 60]
+- Note that ground truth is labeled at 100 Hz.

 We will also assess the memory footprint using [Neurobench](https://github.com/NeuroBench/neurobench) of the Top-10 models on the private leaderboard, and the team with the lowest memory usage among them will be awarded a bonus workshop paper slot.